dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

 .. literalinclude:: ../../../dagster-pandas/dagster_pandas/data_frame.py
    :lines: 53-77

-You'll note that we no longer need to manipulate the config_value dictionary.
+You'll note that we no longer need to manipulate the ``config_value`` dictionary.
 It grabs that key and value for you and calls the provided function.

 Finally insert this into the original declaration:

 .. literalinclude:: ../../../dagster-pandas/dagster_pandas/data_frame.py
-   :lines: 80-89
+   :lines: 80-86,88
    :emphasize-lines: 7

 Now if you run a pipeline with this solid from dagit you will be able to provide sources for